COVID Safety Plan – summer 2022

 - Symptomatic Testing: If a camper shows signs or symptoms of COVID-19, then we will run an antigen test onsite.
 If the test is positive, then we will immediately quarantine the camper in the Health Center, contact their family to pick them up within two hours, and begin the testing process with their cabin mates/close contacts.

-- Quarantine and Leaving Camp: Pursuant to CDC guidelines, any camper who has received a medical exemption from vaccination and is deemed a close contact with someone who tests positive will be sent home.
-Campers who are fully vaccinated (including boosters) will be able to remain at camp as long as they wear a well-fitting mask correctly over their nose and mouth for five days after exposure.
+- Quarantine: Pursuant to CDC guidelines, any camper who has received a medical exemption from vaccination and is deemed a close contact with someone who tests positive will be sent home.
+Campers who are fully vaccinated (including boosters) will be able to remain at camp as long as they wear a well-fitting mask correctly over their nose and mouth for 10 days after exposure.